tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/redis_instance.html.markdown

 * `mem_size` - (Required, Int) The memory volume of an available instance(in MB), please refer to `tencentcloud_redis_zone_config.list[zone].shard_memories`.
 When redis is standard type, it represents total memory size of the instance; when Redis is cluster type, it represents memory size of per sharding. `512MB` is supported only in master-slave instance.
 * `auto_renew_flag` - (Optional, Int, ForceNew) Auto-renew flag.
 0 - default state (manual renewal); 1 - automatic renewal; 2 - explicit no automatic renewal.
 * `charge_type` - (Optional, String, ForceNew) The charge type of instance.
 Valid values: `PREPAID` and `POSTPAID`.
 Default value is `POSTPAID`.
 Note: TencentCloud International only supports `POSTPAID`.
 Caution that update operation on this field will delete old instances and create new with new charge type.
 * `force_delete` - (Optional, Bool) Indicate whether to delete Redis instance directly or not.
 Default is false.
 If set true, the instance will be deleted instead of staying recycle bin.
-Note: only works for `PREPAID` instance.
 * `ip` - (Optional, String) IP address of an instance.
 When the `operation_network` is `changeVip`, this parameter needs to be configured.
 * `name` - (Optional, String) Instance name.
 * `no_auth` - (Optional, Bool) Indicates whether the redis instance support no-auth access.
 NOTE: Only available in private cloud environment.